Goodreads Giveaway: Win 1 of 50 free Kindle copiesEnter now

 • Offset programs: If allowing offsets, require rigorous verification

-• Grid decarbonization alignment: Don't let data centers undermine state climate goals
+• Grid alignment: Don't let data centers undermine state climate goals

 Land Use